 When the photographer fills in the location and date information, he or she will deal with the checkbox and everything will flow from there.
 That’s it, it is really quite simple.

-Editing your Template
+Editing your Flows

 Well, that logic seems sound, but maybe we made a mistake!
 So what can we do?

 Every time you create a new Flow, the sequence of Steps in a workflow is automatically generated, so the first thing we need to do is delete any existing workflows based on that Flow.
 This requirement makes sense, it means that no one using airSlate can change the conditions of a contract or agreement after it is already been signed.
 It protects you and it protects consumers.

 To find our Flow, we can go to our Dashboard and either find the template in our Recents or in All Templates.
 Then by selecting the three-dotted button on the correct template, select Configure Template.